by Robert Wilkinson

 It was truly one of the most amazing concerts I've ever seen.
 That night, Peter was a very long hairy creature in a long white robe, looking like some kind of ancient biblican figure playing a screaming version of electric blues-rock that was stunning in its impact.

 For a time I considered Peter the ONLY guitarist who could stand equal to Jimi.
-This year I'll share a story with you I've never written down before now.
+This year I'll share a story with you I first gave you last year.
 I went to Germany and London in the Summer of 1969.
 My parents had been there a few months before, and given me the name of a guy they'd met who ran a taxi service and "had something to do with the music business."

 After my train to London was delayed - can't remember why - I finally got to his flat.
 He wasn't there but several of his friends were and they let me in to wait for his return.
 When he came back, I found out he was Fleetwood Mac's manager, and they had been looking for a road manager for their upcoming US tour!